m1ndflay3r/lemon/README.md

 <h4>Introduction</h4>
 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 *lemon* is an installer for Arch Linux that aims to be able to clone just about any Arch installation (or install a completely fresh one!).
-Both ext4 and btrfs are supported at present, though btrfs support is fairly untested.
-A sensible btrfs subvolume configuration is included.
+Both ext4 and btrfs are supported at present, and a sensible btrfs subvolume configuration is included.
 Note: at present, you can only use systemd for your init system.
 This will be remedied in a future update.

 pacman can be used to generate a list of all repository packages installed on any given system, which can then be used as a packagelist for lemon.